Get excited! We’ve got another Expert Interview for you! We’re interviewing freelance SEO writer Yuwanda Black from Inkwell Editorial.

 Someone can teach you the fundamentals (which my eBook does), but there will always, always, always be something that you don’t know the answer to that you’ll have to figure out on your own.
 So if you need someone to hold your hand, or you’re not comfortable making decisions – and living by them, no matter the outcome – you’ll fall flat on your face as an entrepreneur.

-But if you like having the freedom to determine how much you earn; if you don’t mind taking the time to learn the trade and then put that knowledge to use; and if you’re self-motivated, I can’t think of another easier, more low-cost business you can start that will allow you to make good money within a reasonably short period of time.
+But if you like having the freedom to determine how much you earn; if you don’t mind taking the time to learn the trade and then put that knowledge to use; and if you can motivate yourself, I can’t think of another easier, more low-cost business you can start that will allow you to earn good money within a reasonably short period of time.

 If you already have a computer/laptop and an internet connection (and the info in the eBook), you’re good to go!
 That’s really all you need (besides good writing skill and determination) to make a living as an SEO writer.
 I know because I’ve done it.